stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 ### Namespaces

-Sometimes, we want to define several functions or data types with the same name in a single module.
+At times we want to define several functions or data types with the same name in a single module.
 Idris does not allow this, because every name must be unique in its *namespace*, and the namespace of a module is just the fully qualified module name.
 However, it is possible to define additional namespaces within a module by using the `namespace` keyword followed by the name of the namespace.
-All functions, which should belong to this namespace must then be indented by the same amount of whitespace.
+All functions which should belong to this namespace must then be indented by the same amount of whitespace.

 Here's an example: